 Section 8-4.
-Short-Term Military Leave.

-Short-Term military leave shall be granted for purposes of attending military training in accordance with Chapter 115, Florida Statutes.
-An employee in the United States Reserve Forces or National Guard shall be granted military leave for training purposes with full pay and without loss of benefits.
-Such military leave shall not exceed 17 working days (maximum 12-hour day) in a calendar year.
-A request for short-term military leave shall be submitted to the appropriate supervisor on a Leave Request Form, with or followed by proper documentation as soon as possible.
+Military Leave-Reserve or Guard Training.
+Military leave for reserve or guard training shall be granted for purposes of attending military training in accordance with Chapter 115, Florida Statutes.
+An employee in the United States Reserve Forces or National Guard shall be granted military leave for training purposes with full pay up to a maximum of 240 hours during any one annual period and without loss of benefits.
+Such military leave shall not exceed that allowable by Florida law.
+A request for military leave for reserve or guard training shall be submitted to the appropriate supervisor on a Leave Request Form, with or followed by proper documentation as soon as possible.

 Section 8-5.
-Long-Term Military.
-Leave shall be granted in accordance with Chapter 115, Florida Statutes and Chapter 250, Florida Statutes.
-An employee in the United States Reserve Forces or National Guard ordered to active military duty for purposes other than training shall be granted long-term military leave without loss of benefits or seniority, under the following conditions: An employee ordered to active military duty during a declared war or time of war shall receive full pay for the first thirty (30) days of the long-term military leave; and supplemental pay beginning on the 31st day of the long-term military leave, not to exceed one-hundred-eighty (180) calendar days of absence.
-Supplemental pay is an amount necessary to bring the employee's total salary, including the base military pay and the supplemental pay, to the level earned from County employment at the time the absence for long-term military leave began.
-The department director is responsible for submitting an Employee Action Form when the employee is entitled to supplemental pay under this policy.
+Military Leave-Active Military Service.
+Military leave for active military service shall be granted in accordance with Chapter 115, Florida Statues and Chapter 250, Florida Statutes.
+The phrase "active military service" as used in this section shall have the meaning as defined in Florida Statutes Section 115.08.
+This period shall include the time during which a person in active military service is absent from duty on account of sickness, wounds, leave or other lawful cause without loss of benefits or seniority, under the following conditions: An employee ordered to active military service shall receive full pay for the first thirty (30) days of the active military leave; and supplemental pay beginning on the 31st day of the active military leave, not to exceed one-hundred eighty (180) calendar days of absence.
+Supplemental pay is an amount necessary to bring the employee's total salary, including the base military pay and the supplemental pay, to the level earned from County employment at the time the absence for active military leave began.
+The department director is responsible for submitting an Employee Action Form when the employee is entitled to supplemental pay under this section.
 An employee in the Florida National Guard ordered to state active duty under provisions of Chapter 250, Florida Statutes, shall receive full pay for up to thirty (30) days at any one time.
-Following such an absence for state active duty, the employee must perform the employee's County work for at least one full shift before being eligible for another period of long-term military leave for state active duty.
-Long-term military leave for other purposes shall be without pay, unless an exception is granted by the Administrating Official for unusually compelling circumstances.
-An employee who is granted long-term military leave shall retain seniority rights.
-A request for long-term military leave shall be submitted to the appropriate supervisor on a Leave Request Form, accompanied by proper documentation, including military orders, as soon as possible.
+Following such an absence for state active duty, the employee must perform the employee's County work for at least one full shift before being eligible for another period of active military leave for state active military service.
+An employee who is granted active military leave shall retain seniority rights.
+A request for active military leave shall be submitted to the appropriate supervisor on a Leave Request Form, accompanied by proper documentation, including military orders, as soon as possible.